Sutton Gudgeon 1

 Harford County Wills, 1812 Volume AJC Page FF.
 264-266

-• Sutton Gudgeon was 2nd Lieutenant in Mililita formed in Baltimore County: Sutton Gudgeon was 2nd Lieutenant in Mililita formed in Baltimore County, 6 May 1776, Baltimore Co, Maryland.
+• Sutton Gudgeon was 2nd Lieutenant in Mililita formed in Baltimore County: Sutton Gudgeon was 2nd Lieutenant in Mililita formed in Baltimore County, 6 May 1776, Baltimore County, Maryland, USA.
 He was later commissioned Captain.

-• Sutton Gudgeon sold a negro boy named Dick to James Alexander: Sutton Gudgeon sold a negro boy named Dick to James Alexander, 1785, Maryland.
+• Sutton Gudgeon sold a negro boy named Dick to James Alexander: Sutton Gudgeon sold a negro boy named Dick to James Alexander, 1785, Maryland, USA.

 • "Harriot's Hope" was assigned to Sutton Gudgeon: "Harriot's Hope" was assigned to Sutton Gudgeon, 2 Mar 1786.
 Harriot’s Hope.
 Plat no. 63; 100 a. leased to Richard Harriot